mdaliazam/spring-boot-2-ec2/README.md

 - ###### Title
 - ###### Sentence

-Thus, to change case of the word **bKash** to upperr case, please paste the following URL in your preferred browser's address bar:
+Thus, to change case of the word **bKash Passthrough** to upperr case, please paste the following URL in your preferred browser's address bar:

 http://host:port/change/case/**upper**/**bKash%20Passthrough**